bitbar/test-samples/appium/sample-scripts/python/README.md

 # Appium Python Samples

-Testdroid can be used to run Appium tests against real devices to test native Android or iOS applications, hybrid (Android & iOS) or for web testing (Safari on iOS and Chrome on Android).
+Bitbar can be used to run Appium tests against real devices to test native Android or iOS applications, hybrid (Android & iOS) or for web testing (Safari on iOS and Chrome on Android).

-You'll find here all steps you need to start running your mobile tests against real devices in Testdroid Cloud.
-Before continuing with running with these scripts you should register with [Testdroid service](https://cloud.testdroid.com/).
+You'll find here all steps you need to start running your mobile tests against real devices in Bitbar cloud.
+Before continuing with running with these scripts you should register with [Bitbar service](https://cloud.bitbar.com/).

 For more detailed guides on Appium please refer to their [documentation